What we can and can't do

 Organisations we can investigate

-We can investigate complaints about the NHS in England and UK government departments and public organisations.List of UK government organisations we can investigate.
+We can investigate complaints about the NHS in England and UK government departments and some other public organisations.List of UK government organisations we can investigate.

 Organisations we can't investigate